 - the investment policy (in summary)

 - details of charges that will be applied

 - the guarantee arrangements in the event of the scheme becoming insolvent

-- how to complain, including how to contact us and the Pensions Ombudsman about a complaint.
+- how to complain, including how to contact us and the Financial Services Ombudsman about a complaint.

 Your provider will usually give you a guide to the plan, a ‘key facts’ document and an investment guide.
 Between them, these documents should contain the relevant information.

 - the value of your pot on the day before the start of the statement year;

 - the value of your pot on the last day of the statement year (or at the time when you left the scheme, if you left during the year);

 - the amounts paid in by you;

 - the amounts paid in by your employer;